DaliaBasa/Active-Directory/Windows Server Installation.md

 # Windows Server 2019 Installation
-I am using Oracle VM Box as a virtualized space to install Windows Server 2019. </br>
+I am using Oracle VM VirtualBox as a virtualized space to install Windows Server 2019. </br>
 https://www.virtualbox.org/

 I have downloaded Windows Server 2019 ISO from Microsoft’s ‘Evaluation Center’, it’s a free product given for testing.